gemini64/a1-llm/worklog.md

 ```

 ### Lexicographic Analysis
-Considering the issues described above, we decided to try to manage irregular verbs 'outside' of the LLM constraints analysis/paraphrasing loop.
+Considering the issues described in the previous section, we decided to try to manage irregular verbs 'outside' of the LLM constraints analysis/paraphrasing loop.

-We built a list of known irregular verbs by querying WiKitionary for items catalogued under "Italian Irregular Verbs", see this [url](https://en.wiktionary.org/wiki/Category:Italian_irregular_verbs).
+We built a list of known irregular verbs by querying Wikitionary for items catalogued under "Italian Irregular Verbs", see this [url](https://en.wiktionary.org/wiki/Category:Italian_irregular_verbs).

 The result is a 8K token length list.
 To optimize token usage we opted for a static lexicographic comparision.

-Briefly, the module used to check for irregular verbs presence in our input texts performs the following steps:
+Briefly, the module used to check for irregular verbs presence performs the following steps:
 - POS tagging (using one of the following: Spacy, Tint, or a LLM prompted with a specific user prompt) and lemmatization
 - Selection of elements tagged as VERB
 - Comparison of their lemma with our known-irregulars list

-Results quality seems to vary a lot depending on the POS tagging method used.
+Results quality seems to vary a lot between POS tagging method.

 ### Implementation
 The irregular verbs analysis described above was implemented in a 2-Steps Paraphrasing system.